dblindrepo/VDT/README.md

 ## Overview

 Vietnamese is a highly analytic language with no morphological inflection, making standard Universal Dependencies (UD) labels insufficient to capture its full syntactic range.
-VDT addresses this by introducing a label set of **83 dependency relations**.
+VDT addresses this by introducing a label set of **83 relations**.
 <!--, organized into five functional groups:

 - subjects-related